Cloudflare needs a couple of special setup tweaks to work with WordPress

 There are many choices for CDN providers, but Cloudflare offers three huge advantages.

 - Three: It is free.

-For these reasons, it is the logical first choice for bloggers wanting to use a CDN to improve their site performance.
+For these reasons, it is the logical first choice for bloggers wanting to use a CDN with no rate limit to improve their site performance.

 Setting up a WordPress site on Cloudflare is a straightforward process and there are a lot of in-depth articles explaining the process.
 Here is one article example explaining the basic Cloudflare setup steps.